 - Means no clear zone of inhibition

-The formulated ecofriendly cream from the C. lemon seed oil (CL1) demonstrated appreciable antimicrobial activity at a dosage of 200 mg/ml for the growth of all the test organisms in Table 5.
+The formulated eco-friendly cream from the C. lemon seed oil (CL1) demonstrated appreciable antimicrobial activity at a dosage of 200 mg/ml for the growth of all the test organisms in Table 5.
 With inhibition zones of 20 ± 0.0 mm each, P. aeruginosa, S. aureus, K. pneumoniae and E. coli were the most susceptible, followed by B. subtilis, S. typhi, C. albicans and A. niger, which showed inhibition zones of 19 ± 0.0 mm each at a dosage of 200 mg/ml.
 At the same concentration, R. stolonifer showed the lowest susceptibility, with an inhibition zone of 16 ± 1.0 mm.

-With an inhibition diameter of 10 ± 0.0 mm, P. aeruginosa, S. aureus, S. typhi, E. coli and C. albicans had the lowest minimum inhibitory concentration (MIC), at 12.5 mg/ml.
-The formulated ecofriendly cream from the C. lemon seed oil (CL1) exhibited significant activity but was lower than the activity recorded for gentamicin and tioconazole.
+With an inhibition diameter of 10 ± 0.0 mm, P. aeruginosa, S. aureus, S. typhi, E. coli, and C. albicans had the lowest minimum inhibitory concentration (MIC), at 12.5 mg/ml.
+The formulated eco-friendly cream from the C. lemon seed oil (CL1) exhibited significant activity but was lower than the activity recorded for gentamicin and tioconazole.

-Table 6: Antimicrobial Activity of the formulated ecofriendly cream from oil of Citrus lemon Seed (CL2)
+Table 6: Antimicrobial Activity of the formulated eco-friendly cream from oil of Citrus lemon Seed (CL2)